Weather routing: For maritime commercial usage

-Promoters of weather routing companies cite high fuel savings due to their use, while many mariners tend to be sceptic of their advantages due to a number of maritime accidents (such as the sinking of the Derbyshire in 1980, and the parametric rolling of APL China in 1998) and cargo damages that continue to occur even when vessels follow routing advice.
+Promoters of weather routing companies cite high fuel savings due to their use, while many mariners tend to be sceptical of their advantages due to a number of maritime accidents (such as the sinking of the Derbyshire in 1980, and the parametric rolling of APL China in 1998) and cargo damages that continue to occur even when vessels follow routing advice.
 A few routing programs employ the Dijkstra algorithm and do not consider the different responses of each ship to the same weather, as the latter is difficult to estimate.

 For sailing

 Weather forecasting for sailing involves several activities such as weather training and coaching, dissemination of data for use in navigation and route planning software, race modeling which involves historical weather and sea state analysis for yacht and sail design, trip and adventure planning for distance races and record attempts, monitoring for departure and trip weather windows.
 It involves several type of events such as day races, long-distance races, around-the-world-races, and record attempts.
 It is routinely used in races such as Volvo Ocean Race, America's Cup campaigns, and olympic classes regattas.